Hiking into Osprey Fall is a visual extravaganza at the bottom of a deep canyon in Yellowstone National Park, Wyoming, USA.

 The morning is mercifully cool so an additional layer and glove liners are required for the first hour.
 The temperature will be in the mid 90 degrees F (36 degrees C) later in the afternoon.
 The good quality access trail is the Bunsen Peak Road Trail.

 A rapidly warming day requires progressive layering down.
-The traverse along the top of the canyon edge is through an old burn area before arriving at the rustic trail which will drop 800 ft (255 M) to the bottom of the canyon on a long series of switchbacks.
+The traverse along the top of the canyon edge requires crawling over and through an old burn area before arriving at the rustic trail which will drop 800 ft (255 M) to the bottom of the canyon on a long series of switchbacks.

 This rugged trail frequently requires climbing over dead fall onto treacherous volcanic rock and gravel that makes stable footing difficult to maintain on the steep slopes.
 Hiking pants turn black along the climb over charcoal trees left by the 1988 forest fire.